MicrosoftDocs/power-platform/power-virtual-agents/faqs-generative-answers.md

 We use this data to evaluate and improve the quality of the capability.
 More information on what data is collected is available in the [preview terms](https://go.microsoft.com/fwlink/?linkid=2189520).

 ## What operational factors and settings allow for effective and responsible use of generative answers?
 Generative answers work best when you designate a trusted and valid website as the "source of truth" from which content should be queried.
 This may be your company website, for example www.microsoft.com.
-All webpages that belong to this domain will be searched for a match against the user’s question.
+All webpages that belong to this domain will be searched for a match against the userâ€™s question.

 Feedback you provide on your satisfaction with generated responses will be used to improve system quality.
 You can provide feedback by selecting the thumbs up or thumbs down icon for generated responses.
 You can also include more feedback in free text.